Massachusetts streets and ways for surveyors, by F. Sydney Smithers, Esq., 2011.

 Project development and design guide, Mass.
-Department of Transportation, Highway Division, January 2006
+Dept. of Transportation, Highway Division, January 2006.

 Includes standard road design elements, as well as aesthetic and wildlife considerations.
 According to the site, this manual "serves as a national model for developing better road and bridge projects."

 Traffic signs, Mass.
-Department of Transportation, Highway Division
+Dept. of Transportation, Highway Division.

 “MassDOT oversees the installation, maintenance, inspection, and replacement of all traffic signs….These signs may be used on state highways or locally-owned streets and highways, both through MassDOT projects or at the discretion of the city or town.”

 Utility accommodation policy on state highway right of way, Mass.
-Department of Transportation, Highway Division, 2013
+Dept. of Transportation, Highway Division, 2013.

 Includes information on location of utility poles and other utility structures relative to the roads, with reference to federal and state laws and regulations.